otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • populations.sumstats.tsv, populations.sumstats_summary.tsv

     • What is the mean value of nucleotide diversity (π) and FIS for each of the three populations?
-[HINT: The less -S command may help you view these files easily.]
+[HINT: The less -S command may help you view these files easily by avoiding the wrapping]

+## Part 3: Populations genetics analyses from Stacks

-6. Our goal now is to export a subset of loci for analysis in Structure, which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
+Our goal now is to export a subset of loci for analysis in Structure, which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of